 Kayakers in Scioto River with Scioto Mile and city skyline in background under blue skyWater Sports

 Skyline views abound from many angles in Columbus, but perhaps the best view of downtown comes from atop a kayak or paddleboard on the Scioto River.
 Hero USA and Olentangy Paddle both operate on the river, and provide individual or group paddle sessions.
-All experience levels are welcome, as a slow current make travel both up and down the river manageable.
+All experience levels are welcome, as a slow current makes travel both up and down the river manageable.
 Venture down to Scioto Audubon Metro Park for optimal views of fall foliage along the banks of the river.
 For more room to row, head north of the city to Hoover Reservoir or Delaware State Park.